arduino/help-center-content/content/Software Support/Upload/Fix-udev-rules-on-Linux.md

 On Linux, `udev` rules configure the system to recognize Arduino boards and grant your user account the necessary permissions to access, upload code, and debug.
 Missing or incorrect `udev` rules can result in failed board detection or uploads, as Arduino IDE and other development tools will not be able to access the board.

-`udev` rules configure the system to recognize Arduino boards and grant your user account the necessary permissions to access, upload code, and debug.
-Missing or incorrect `udev` rules can result in failed uploads, as Arduino IDE and other development tools will not be able to access the board (especially when it resets to bootloader or DFU mode).

-If you encounter failed uploads, you can resolve the issue by installing the unified Arduino `udev` rules script.
+You can resolve the issue by configuring the required rules using an [automated bash script](#automatic-configuration).

 ---